HomeLatest NewsGovTechIndia to Lead Global IT Security Standards Body for Two Years

 • STQC Directorate serves as India's official certification body since 2013

-India will chair the Common Criteria Development Board (CCDB) from April 2026 to April 2028, taking the lead role in setting international IT security evaluation standards.
+India will chair the Common Criteria Development Board (CCDB) from April 2026 to April 2028, taking the lead role in setting international security evaluation standards.
 The appointment was confirmed at the first quarter meeting of the Common Criteria Recognition Arrangement (CCRA), held from 14 to 16 April 2026 in Tokyo.

-The position gives India direct influence over IT products are tested and certified for security across 38 countries.
-Products certified under the Common Criteria framework — which covers everything from firewalls and encryption software to smart cards and operating systems — are accepted by all member nations without requiring separate testing in each country.
+The position gives India direct influence over how IT products are tested and certified for security across 38 countries.
+Products certified under the Common Criteria framework — which covers everything from firewalls and software to smart cards and operating systems — are accepted by all member nations without requiring separate testing in each country.

 Advertisement